neelkarma/neelkarma/README.md

-Heya.
-I'm a certified indian tech support guy.
-Nice to meet you too.
 No, I will not fix your computer.

-Nor will I teach you how to hack.
+Nor teach you how to hack.